 While social media is used to generate content and engage with your audience, SEO still makes a big impact on these platforms.
 Take the #hashtag for example, many platforms utilize hashtags as a keyword to help users find more information about a topic they’re interested in.

-Additionally, some social media post content can be found in search results, and of course, anyone sharing a link to you on social media is driving referral traffic to your website.
-If you use social media, it’s worth reading more about how social impacts SEO.
+Some posts can be indexed by search engines and filtered through search results, and of course, anyone sharing a link to you on social media is driving referral traffic to your website.
+Search engines take note of this traffic referral and may boost your page rank.
+If you use social media as a major part of your marketing or engagement strategy, it’s worth reading more about how social media impacts SEO.